 Captain Cook believed that he discovered a sea passage on the Feast of Whitsun (Pentecost).
 The day falls seven Sundays after Easter.
 There were no International Date Line calculations at the time.
 In reality, it was Whit Monday because of the time difference.
 Consequently, he named the area “Whitsunday Islands Passage” in his HMS Endeavour journal.

-A long and vibrant marine history plus superb facilities make Hamilton one of the finest sailing destinations in the world.
+A long and vibrant marine history plus superb facilities make Hamilton one of the world’s finest sailing destinations.
 Consequently, it is no surprise that it is host to Australia’s biggest offshore yachting regatta.
 Notably, Hamilton Island Annual Race Week is what Australian’s would refer to as “A biggie”.

 Hamilton Island Yacht Club has stunning panoramic views.
-The “yachties’s” clubhouse roof is a masterpiece, designed to look like a boat in full sail.
+The “yachties'” clubhouse roof is a masterpiece, designed to look like a boat in full sail.
 There is a famous pub called “The Barefoot Bar” right next door.
-A perfect spot for those who are looking for a casual “after sailing beer”, straight off the boat.
+It is a perfect spot for those looking for a casual “after sailing beer” straight off the boat.

 British Open winner Peter Thomson designed Hamilton Island Golf Club.
 The course and clubhouse are on a dedicated small island, a short boat ride from Hamilton.
 It is an18-hole, par 71, championship course with unbeatable sea views.

 Condé Nast Traveler labelled the Qualia hotel on Hamilton Island “the best resort on Earth”.
 Apart from an incredible spa, you can even have sailing lessons with a former world champion at this hotel.
 Qualia is the host of the island’s sailing race week.